Glow-Lang/glow/INSTALL.md

 ## Warnings and Prerequisites

+1. Currently, installing *Glow* requires about 4GB of RAM and 2GB of disk.
+   You will need at least 8GB of RAM and 8GB of swap if you need to recompile it or its dependencies.
+   This includes the case where you will modify *Glow* itself, but also the case where you run it on an architecture that doesn't have precompiled binaries.

-1. We use the [Nix](https://nixos.org/nix/) package manager for its deterministically reproducible builds: if it builds and run for us, it should build and run identically for you.
+2. We use the [Nix](https://nixos.org/nix/) package manager for its deterministically reproducible builds: if it builds and run for us, it should build and run identically for you.
    *Glow* should work on all supported architectures supported by Nix.

-2. The first step of our script above makes sure that Nix is installed.
+3. The first step of our script above makes sure that Nix is installed.
    If that wasn't the case yet, any shell started before that step was complete (including the one running the installation, and any previous one) will have the wrong `$PATH` variable.